Battlefield 6: Development

 Following the response to 2042, EA launched "Battlefield Labs", a closed-access worldwide playtest for Battlefield 6, allowing DICE to collect feedback from players and make gameplay adjustments.
 Battlefield 3 (2011) and Battlefield 4 (2013), described by Zampella as the "heyday" of the franchise, were cited by the team as their main sources of inspiration, and the team added that the game will have a "serious" tone.
 Battlefield: Bad Company 2 (2010) influenced the creation of the "Tactical Destruction" system, and the team made an intentional design choice to prevent players from destroying all buildings in a map.
 Given the limits to the system memory of the Xbox Series S, the development team had to implement software optimization to accommodate the technical limits, the benefits of which technical director Christian Buhl said applied to the game as a whole.
-Battlefield 6 will be the first mainline Battlefield game since Battlefield 4 to include a linear narrative campaign.
+Battlefield 6 was the first mainline Battlefield game since Battlefield 4 to include a linear narrative campaign.
 Motive further added that Lioness and Civil War, stories about "talented but ordinary people put in extraordinary situations", inspired the team.

 Battlefield 6 utilizes EA's new kernel-level anti-cheat Javelin, which requires that secure boot be enabled in the computer's firmware.
 An earlier version of Javelin was first introduced into Battlefield 2042 in late 2023, with earlier Battlefield titles receiving updates in 2024.
 During the open beta period, which used Javelin, players reported conflicts between Javelin and Riot Vanguard, Valorants kernel-level anti-cheat software.
 Phillip Koskinas, the head of the anti-cheat team at Riot Games, stated that while Vanguard can co-exist on the same system with Javelin, Battlefield 6 does not allow the Valorant launcher to be running simultaneously.
 Electronic Arts claimed in August 2025 that the Javelin anti-cheat has blocked over 300,000 attempts to cheat.
 Following the open beta, technical director Christian Buhl mentioned that Battlefield Studios partnered with Sony and Microsoft to detect cheating on their respective platforms.

+Music

+The score for the game was composed by Henry Jackman, while the soundtrack was provided by Limp Bizkit.
+To support the game's launch, the single "Making Love to Morgan Wallen" was released on September 12, 2025.
+It was the band's final release to feature bassist Sam Rivers before his passing in October of that year.